AIGAdc/dcdesignweek.org/_events-dcdw/heir-supply.markdown

   is-dc: true
 ---

 Join us for an opportunity for parents and kids of all ages to get creative together!
-You’ll meet and design a one-of-a-kind art installation with Carolyn Sewell.
+You’ll meet and design a one-of-a-kind art installation with Carolyn Sewell and sample parfaits from Vegetable and Butcher (V+B).

 Carolyn’s work has been published in *Communication Arts*, *PRINT*, *Grafik*, *HOW* and *The Washington Post*.
 She and [her daughter, fondly nicknamed “Biscuit”,](https://www.instagram.com/biscuitsewell/) both have a passion for bright colors and bacon!
 We’ll gather at Steadfast Supply, a shop whose mission is to bolster the local community by introducing emerging and independent brands and designers into the D.C. market.
 Bring all of your small ones — whether experienced artists or beginners, everyone is welcome.